pikzo-ind/home/README.md

-# ShopZone E-Commerce Application
+# Pikzo E-Commerce Application

 ## Overview

-ShopZone is a Progressive Web Application (PWA) e-commerce platform built with vanilla JavaScript, HTML, and CSS.
+Pikzo is a Progressive Web Application (PWA) e-commerce platform built with vanilla JavaScript, HTML, and CSS.
 The application provides a complete shopping experience including product browsing, cart management, user authentication, and order processing.
 It uses Vite as a build tool and development server with hot module reloading, and implements PWA capabilities for offline functionality and native app-like experience.

 ## User Preferences